-But then again I’m also saying this as someone that knows DETOX is such a powerful tool in getting the body back to it’s natural state of primarily burning fat.
+But then again I’m also saying this as someone that knows DETOX is such a powerful tool in getting the body back to it’s a natural state of primarily burning fat.

 If you’re routinely dosing yourself with high carbs and sugars, although you’re on a low-carb, fat loss routine, you’re not really allowing your body to regulate and “chill” from what those foods have done.

 Yea, you’re eating less of those foods if you went from eating highly processed foods every day to eating them once a week, but even that once a week can be enough to not allow your body to regulate blood sugar, cravings and appetite.

 Spending at least 30 days with NO CHEATS will show you how much of a difference it is to your appetite and body when you go without highly processed foods.

 Step Two: Eat real foods from the rooter to the tooter

 Have you ever heard that expression?
 From the rooter to the tooter?

 Well, what I mean by that is eat all real foods including animal protein from the tongues to the rump roasts if you can.